chiramisu/S03-CSARCH2-G4-AGC/README.md

 * I also added keyboard navigation because I realized users naturally try using the arrow keys when looking at carousels.
 It made it feel much more accessible.
 * Designing the timeline itself took more experimentation than I expected.
 I spent a while adjusting the spacing between the active, previous, and next cards so they were easy to understand.
 Small changes in scaling and positioning makes big difference.
 * One challenge throughout development was balancing historical accuracy with readability.
 Many sources explained the AGC using highly technical language, so I spent a lot of time simplifying concepts while making sure the explanations were still accurate and referenced.

+### Disclosure on AI Usage:
+* Used ChatGPT to help with the development of Then vs Now creative programming logic for star burst and compare slider, primarily used to provide explanations, conceptual guidance, pseudocode, and suggestions regarding possible approaches to implementing effects.
+Prompt used stated below:
+  * Explain in detail how confetti button click effect works but with stars instead, as well as before-and-after comparison slider with blurred background effect.
+Present the explanation suitable for react in pseudocode and describe the purpose of each major step, and function.
+* Used Claude for assistance with grammar, sentence structure, and rephrasing of ideas.
+Prompt used stated below:
+  * Is the following text cohesive/coherent...
+  * What is the main idea you get from the text below...
+  * Synonym for the phrase...

 ## July 6, 2026
 ### Changes: